Black hole: Galactic nuclei

 Astronomers use the term "active galaxy" to describe galaxies with unusual characteristics, such as unusual spectral line emission and very strong radio emission.
-Theoretical and observational studies have shown that the activity in these active galactic nuclei (AGN) may be explained by the presence of supermassive black holes, which can be millions of times more massive than stellar ones.
+Theoretical and observational studies have shown that the high levels of activity in the centers of these galaxies, regions called active galactic nuclei (AGN), may be explained by the presence of supermassive black holes, which can be millions of times more massive than stellar ones.
 The models of these AGN consist of a central black hole that may be millions or billions of times more massive than the Sun; a disk of interstellar gas and dust called an accretion disk; and two jets perpendicular to the accretion disk.

 Although supermassive black holes are expected to be found in most AGN, only some galaxies' nuclei have been more carefully studied in attempts to both identify and measure the actual masses of the central supermassive black hole candidates.
 Some of the most notable galaxies with supermassive black hole candidates include the Andromeda Galaxy, M32, M87, NGC 3115, NGC 3377, NGC 4258, NGC 4889, NGC 1277, OJ 287, APM 08279+5255 and the Sombrero Galaxy.

 It is now widely accepted that the centre of nearly every galaxy, not just active ones, contains a supermassive black hole.
 The close observational correlation between the mass of this hole and the velocity dispersion of the host galaxy's bulge, known as the M–sigma relation, strongly suggests a connection between the formation of the black hole and that of the galaxy itself.

 Microlensing

 Another way the black hole nature of an object may be tested is through observation of effects caused by a strong gravitational field in their vicinity.
 One such effect is gravitational lensing: The deformation of spacetime around a massive object causes light rays to be deflected, such as light passing through an optic lens.
 Observations have been made of weak gravitational lensing, in which light rays are deflected by only a few arcseconds.
 Microlensing occurs when the sources are unresolved and the observer sees a small brightening.
-In January 2022, astronomers reported the first possible detection of a microlensing event from an isolated black hole.
+The turn of the millennium saw the first 3 candidate detections of black holes in this way, and in January 2022, astronomers reported the first confirmed detection of a microlensing event from an isolated black hole.

 Another possibility for observing gravitational lensing by a black hole would be to observe stars orbiting the black hole.
 There are several candidates for such an observation in orbit around Sagittarius A*.